alejandraberbesi/old_portfolio/README.md

 Script that classifies tweets in 13 different emotions.
 **Master branch**: a model using a random forest as a classifier.
 **Neural network branch**: the model is built with a Long Short Term Memory (LSTM) neural network.
-**Libraries**: Pandas, Numpy, SKlearn, Nltk, Tensorflow.keras, Matplotlib.
+**Libraries**: Pandas, Numpy, Sklearn, Nltk, Tensorflow.keras, Matplotlib.

 :pushpin: [Github_Repo](https://github.com/alejandraberbesi/emotions_in_tweets)